netwerk-digitaal-erfgoed/lod-aggregator/test/Test run Greek ecc-books.md

   --output ecc-books-cho-edm.nt
 ```

-We ask for a resultset in N-Triples so we can easily merge all of the into one data file.
+We asked for a resultset in N-Triples so we can easily merge all the output files into one data file.

 ### The same for the person descriptions